uviclibraries/tidy-data/pre-workshop.md

 nav_order: 2
 ---
 ## Pre-Workshop Videos & Activities
-This workshop is primarily hands-on practice with **Excel, Power Query, and OpenRefine** in order to learn to use key features of the software.
+This workshop is primarily hands-on practice with **Excel and Power Query** in order to learn to use key features of the software.
 To participate fully please do the following **before the workshop**:

 **Videos [9 minutes]**<br>
 - OPTIONAL - [How Power Query Will Change the Way You Use Excel](https://www.youtube.com/embed/6lBqYInBldk) (9 min)<br>